 Go for a firm heel counter (the part of the shoe just above the cushy heel base) because it’s crucial in maintaining the foot’s position in the shoe.
-This is especially advantageous If you experience foot, ankle or knee problems.
+This is especially advantageous if you experience foot, ankle or knee problems.
 Avoid shoes that sport a soft heel counter.
-Heel counters supports and dissipate impact when your foot strikes the ground, and if its too soft, it can overstretch your calf muscles and strain your Achilles tendon.
-It is also recommended that undoing your laces before slipping your foot in helps to preserve the life of your heel counter.
+Heel counters supports and dissipate impact when your foot strikes the ground, and if it’s too soft, it can overstretch your calf muscles and strain your Achilles tendon.
+It is also recommended that you undo your laces before slipping your foot into your shoe to preserve the life of the heel counter.

 Different running shoes offer different cushioning densities.
 Cushion shoes designed for under-pronators to neutral-arched runners typically exhibit a uniform midsole-cushioning density, while motion control shoes meant for over-pronators (flat-footed people) usually have two midsole density combinations for added support.
 A good tip to see if your footwear measures up is to hold the shoe lengthwise, with your left palm on the toe box and your right palm on the heel.
 Squeeze your hands together and observe where the shoe bends.
 “Shoes that bend at the arch will not be able to keep your foot stable and might stress your planter fascia.”